 Submissions will be evaluated for one or more of the following: creativity, problem solving ability, initiative, motivation, leadership, academic ability, technical skill, team work and social commitment.
 Flex Path submissions should be fully translated to English.

-- Two Letters of Recommendation, one from a math or science teacher attesting to the candidate's academic abilities and personal character, and one from a guidance counselor, college counselor or other administrator at the school most recently attended by the candidate.
+- Two letters of recommendation, one from a math or science teacher attesting to the candidate's academic abilities and personal character, and one from a guidance counselor, college counselor or other administrator at the school most recently attended by the candidate.
 We accept additional letters of recommendation, but in order to have a complete application file the two from a counselor and math or science teacher must be received.
-Download the counselor form or download the math/science teacher form.

 EducationUSA centers are the U.S. State Department's network of over 400 advising centers in 170 countries designed to assist local students find the appropriate college or university in the United States.
 Click here to find your center!